Skip to main content

 Normal Offset Bias

 'Shadow acne' artifacts are a big problem and the shadow bias can eliminate them quite effectively.
-Unfortunately, this always introduces some level of 'Peter Panning', the phenomenon where shadows make a object appear to be floating in mid-air.
+Unfortunately, this always introduces some level of 'Peter Panning', the phenomenon where shadows make an object appear to be floating in mid-air.

-The Normal Offset Bias solves this problem.
+The Normal Offset Bias (light.normalOffsetBias) solves this problem.
 In addition to using the depth bias, we can avoid both shadow acne and Peter Panning by making small tweaks to the UV coordinates used in the shadow map look-up.
 A fragment's position is offset along its geometric normal.
 This "Normal Offset" technique yields vastly superior results to a constant shadow bias only approach.

 Performance Considerations